hitchcockzhr/dreamspace/README.md

 file for neatness.
 Models can also take relationships to other models.
 So, a Post could have Comments and Categories, a Page can have content blocks, ect.
 Some models need to take other models in, because they will be displayed together on the front-end.
+In this demo, a user can sign up and log in, and make posts that are added to the blog.
+The admin user can make posts from the Admin UI, but authenticated users can only make posts from the front-end of the site.
+Posts can also be shared via social media.

 #  Keystone lists are mongoose schemas
 That pharase is pretty self-explanatory.
 They have all the same methods, too.